365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Time looking mindlessly at social media

-- Hobby supplies you no longer enjoy
+- Hobby supplies you no longer use or get enjoyment from

 - Cobwebs on the ceiling

-- Dust on the skirting board
+- Dust on the skirting board and in those difficult-to-reach places

 - Old greetings cards